The Premium Pressure NZ Growers Are Feeling

 1. Global Reinsurance Hardening

 Most NZ crop insurers pass a significant portion of their risk to global reinsurers — large international firms like Munich Re, Swiss Re, and Lloyd's syndicates that take on the tail risk of catastrophic events.
-Following a series of major global natural disasters (Australian floods, Turkish earthquake, Pacific cyclones), the global reinsurance market hardened sharply from 2022 onwards.
-New Zealand, as a small market on the edge of the Pacific, has limited negotiating power in this environment.
+Following a series of major global natural disasters across 2020–2024, the global reinsurance market hardened sharply.
+New Zealand, as a small market at the edge of the Pacific, has limited negotiating power.
 Reinsurance cost increases flow directly into local premium rates.

 2. Cyclone Gabrielle and the NZ Claims Environment

 Cyclone Gabrielle in February 2023 was the costliest natural disaster in NZ history.
-The agricultural losses in Hawke's Bay — covering kiwifruit orchards, apple and pear operations, vegetable growing districts, and livestock — pushed insured agricultural losses to record levels in a single event.
-Insurer loss ratios deteriorated significantly, and premium adjustments followed at the next renewal cycle for most growers.
+Agricultural losses in Hawke's Bay — across kiwifruit orchards, apple and pear operations, vegetable growing districts, and livestock — pushed insured agricultural losses to record levels in a single event.
+Insurer loss ratios deteriorated significantly, and premium adjustments followed at the next renewal cycle.

 3. Higher Crop Values Driving Higher Premiums in Dollar Terms